MARCOS MARIÑO

 Mathematical models for animals and humans

 This course is an introduction to mathematical modelling based on game theory.
 It contains applications to economics and to animal behaviour.
-Although I never did research in this field, game theory has been a hobby of mine for some time now, and I was lucky enough to transform this hobby into a fun course.
+Although I never did research in this field, game theory has been a hobby of mine for some time now, and I was lucky enough to be able to transform this hobby into a fun course.
 You can download the lecture notes here.

 Classical and quantum mechanics for mathematicians